A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Probabilistic Image Segmentation

 with channel-wise indexing over the denominator, which is commonly known as the SoftMax activation (Figure~\ref{fig:softmaxpmf}).
-This approach is probabilistic modeling in the technical sense, although it is not referred to as such in common nomenclature.
-In fact, the approximated distribution can represent and localize uncertain regions.
+Hence, this approach is probabilistic modeling in the technical sense, although it is not referred to as such in common nomenclature.
+As such, the approximated distribution can represent and localize uncertain regions.
 However, the implicit pixel-independence assumption

 omits information on structural variation in the segmentation masks.
 In conventional classification, factorizing the categorical distribution is typically regarded as a logical simplification.
-In probabilistic segmentation however, this assumption has caused the emergence of a distinct research direction (See Figure~\ref{fig:sampling}).
-The challenge of sampling of spatially coherent segmentation masks can be addressed either from the aleatoric or epistemic perspective, usually indicating reducability of the assumed uncertainty source.
-Both approaches have specific use cases, and each modeling choice comes with distinct advantages and limitations, which will be discussed in the following sections.
+In probabilistic segmentation however, this assumption has caused the emergence of a distinct research direction (See Figure~\ref{fig:sampling}). \begin{takeaways} \textbf{Key takeaways}: Conventional models yield independent uncertainty estimates for each pixel, which omits spatial coherence.
+This failure to model spatial correlation precludes realistic inference and inhibits discerning common underlying causes for uncertainty in neighboring regions. \end{takeaways}